Nothing in your cart

 The NSF (National Sleep Foundation) conducted a systematic review in 2017 that helped determine sleep duration recommendations.

-It is important to note that the expert panel emphasized that some individuals may sleep less or more than the duration recommendations without experiencing negative effects.
+It is important to note that the expert panel emphasised that some individuals may sleep less or more than the duration recommendations without experiencing negative effects.

-Another key point that the NSF emphasizes is the fact that individuals that chronically sleep less than the recommended range may experience serious health problems.
+Another key point that the NSF emphasises is the fact that individuals that chronically sleep less than the recommended range may experience serious health problems.

 The panel agreed to the following durations per age category: